justin-zhu1018/mern-stack-template/README.md

 Alternatively, you can try to clone this project and run `npm install`.
 Apparently that should work too. <br />

+## When deploying to Heroku

+Make sure that you have Heroku connected to your GitHub account.
+This will make the process of connecting your application much easier as deployments will be through GitHub code that you push onto your repository.

+## Get your config vars ready
+There are only two config vars necessary to get your web app up and running completely.
+One is for MongoDB Atlas connection (`MONGODB_URI`) and the other is your env var for production and development (`NODE_ENV`).

 ## Available Scripts

 In the project directory, you can run: